-Initiate a Connection
+Initiate a TeamViewer connection

 Depending on the TeamViewer license and configuration on the target computer, you may be prompted to enter the device's TeamViewer password when starting a session.
 To seamlessly connect to the device, you must be logged into your TeamViewer account and have the device (along with its password) added to your TeamViewer account.

-To initiate a connection using the Dashboard:
+To initiate a TeamViewer connection using the N-sight RMM Dashboard:

 - Click TeamViewer to instantly and securely connect.
 You can also click TeamViewer from the Server, Workstation or Device drop-down (or by right-clicking the machine in the North-pane: Remote Access, TeamViewer).